-<Unit 2 Reactor Building 1st floor Location of the penetration>
+<Unit 2 Reactor Building 1st floor

+Location of the penetration>

-Unit 2 PCV internal investigation Investigations inside the PCV 1st (2012.1) - Acquiring images - Measuring the air temperature 2nd (2012.3) - Confirming water surface - Measuring the water temperature - Measuring the dose rate 3rd (2013.2 - 2014.6) Acquiring images Sampling stagnant water Measuring water level Installing permanent monitoring instrumentation 4th (2017.1-2) - Acquiring images - Measuring the dose rate - Measuring the air temperature 5th (2018.1) - Acquiring images - Measuring the dose rate - Measuring the air temperature 6th (2019.2) Acquiring images - Measuring the dose rate - Measuring the air temperature Determining characteristics of a portion of deposit Leakage points from PCV points from - No leakage from the torus chamber rooftop - No leakage from any internal/external surfaces of S/C Evaluation of the location of fuel debris inside the reactor by measurement using muons The existence of high-density materials, which were considered to constitute fuel debris, was confirmed at the bottom of RPV and in the lower part and outer periphery of the reactor core.
+Unit 2 PCV internal investigation s 1st (2012.1) - Acquiring images - Measuring the air temperature 2nd (2012.3) - Confirming water surface - Measuring the water temperature - Measuring the dose rate Investigations inside the 3rd (2013.2 - 2014.6) Acquiring images Sampling stagnant water Measuring water level Installing permanent monitoring instrumentation PCV 4th (2017.1-2) - Acquiring images - Measuring the dose rate - Measuring the air temperature 5th (2018.1) - Acquiring images - Measuring the dose rate - Measuring the air temperature 6th (2019.2) - Acquiring images - Measuring the dose rate - Measuring the air temperature - Determining characteristics of a portion of deposit Leakage points from PCV - No leakage from the torus chamber rooftop - No leakage from any internal/external surfaces of S/C Evaluation of the location of fuel debris inside the reactor by measurement using muons The existence of high-density materials, which were considered to constitute fuel debris, was confirmed at the bottom of RPV a and outer periphery of the reactor core.
 It was assumed that a significant portion of fuel debris existed at the bottom of RPV.
 (2016.3-7)